ClockWorkKid/ARM-Based-Piano/README.md

 ```

-## Resampling Implementation in C
-Now that we have an understanding of how to implement resampling in software, we need to make our code hardware compatible.
-To do this, we rewrite the same functions in C. The underlying principles are the same, so we are only going to show the code snippets.
-### Code Snippets:
-### Upsampling:
-### Downsampling:
 However, there are some challenges in hardware implementation.
 These are listed as follows:
-	Since any two consecutive audio tones are related to each other by a factor of 2^(1/12), so we have to approximate this irrational number to an integer ratio.
+- Since any two consecutive audio tones are related to each other by a factor of 2^(1/12), so we have to approximate this irrational number to an integer ratio.
 But there are practical limitations on this ratio.
 Because we have limited memory on our microcontroller board, we cannot upsample the signal to any arbitrary ratio.
-	Since our audio signal is large (64000 samples), we cannot perform resampling on the total signal at once because the upsampled signal becomes too large and does not fit into memory
+- Since our audio signal is large (64000 samples), we cannot perform resampling on the total signal at once because the upsampled signal becomes too large and does not fit into memory

 ### Solution to memory limitations: